javantanna/mpx/README.md

 ## 📊 Auto-Extracted Features

-Every MP5 file automatically gets analyzed.
+Every MPX file automatically gets analyzed.
 Here's what we extract:

 | Category | Features | What It Measures |
 |----------|----------|------------------|